gcompany/xke-configconnector/blog/index.md

   image: images/og-banner.jpg
 slug: try-this-one
 status: publish
-title: Configuraton as Data with Config Connector
+title: Config Connector, a new approach to Infrastructure as Code
 subtitle: Do not plan.
 Reconcile.
 image: images/banner.jpg
 excerpt: >-
   A plethora of Infrastructure as Code tools help manage such complex environments.
-Config Connector takes a new approach called Configuration as Data and uses the intrinsic power of Kubernetes to harden the contract between configuration and infrastructure.
+Config Connector takes a new approach harnessing the power of Kubernetes to harden the contract between configuration and infrastructure.
 ---
+Infrastructure as Code (IaC) helps "cloud native" companies manage their infrastructure based on the principles of software engineering.
+A wide range of IaC tools and frameworks facilitate in updating the cloud infrastructure.
+Config Connector is the latest member of this family and brings a new approach based on the power of Kubernetes.
+In this blog post we outline how it works compared to other tools.

+<!--more-->
 As companies expand their infrastructure, creating and enforcing consistent configurations and security policies across a growing environment becomes difficult and creates friction.
-Infrastrucutre as Code (IaC) helps solve this by automating through code the configuration and provisioning of resources, so that human error is eliminated, time is saved, and every step is fully documented.
+Infrastructure as Code (IaC) helps solve this by automating through code the configuration and provisioning of resources, so that human error is eliminated, time is saved, and every step is fully documented.

-<!--more-->
 IaC applies software engineering practices to infrastructure and brings the same benefits to infrastructure :
 1. Automate: Commit, version, trace, deploy, and collaborate, just like source code.
 2. Declarative: Specify the desired state of infrastructure, not updates